just-a-stream/concrete-type/concrete-type/README.md

 The `ConcreteConfig` derive macro is designed for enums where each variant has associated configuration data and maps to a specific concrete type.

 - Map enum variants with configuration data to concrete types
+- Variants without configuration provided default to using the unit type `()`.
-- Each variant must have a single tuple field containing the configuration
+- Variants with configuration must have a single field (not a tuple).
 - Generated methods:
   - `config()`: Returns a reference to the configuration data
 - Auto-generated macros for type-level dispatch with access to both the concrete type and config data